jadecobra/python_tdd_exercises/source/exception handling.rst

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-With what we have learned about catching or handling exceptions we can test that a program fails in an expected way
+With what I have learned about catching or handling exceptions I can test that a program fails in an expected way

 * RED: make it fail